-arframe produces regulatory-grade clinical tables in RTF and PDF from a single pipeline.
-You describe what the table looks like; arframe handles the rendering.
+arframe is a regulatory frame for TFLs — submission-ready tables, listings, and figures in RTF, PDF, and HTML from a single specification.
+You describe the output once; arframe renders it.
+Change the file extension, the output adapts.
 No dplyr, no gt, no RMarkdown — just data in, document out.

 Your first table